mochimilk/tangerine-sunshine/_posts/2020-05-07-winter-triton-fest-2020.md

 ## Brainstorming

 When first thinking of building the site, I took into consideration why students would visit it in the first place — what would necessitate the site?
 Looking at prior Triton Fest sites, I saw that it consisted of a list of events, each linking to a separate facebook event page.
-Though the site was functional, it wasn't so much practical as it took the viewer out of the site and into facebook.

-I also considered that many of these students would be looking at these events not only on their laptops, but on their phone.
+Though the site was functional, it wasn't so much practical as it took the viewer out of the site and into facebook. <br><br> I also considered that many of these students would be looking at these events not only on their laptops, but on their phone.

 ## Proposal

 I wanted to create a site that would allow students to explore and share all the events offered at Triton Fest without having to leave the site.
-To do this, I kept three things in mind.
+To do this, I kept three things in mind:

 * Create an experience that makes it easy for students to explore all the events without having to leave the site.
 * Make "location" and "date" easily "screen-shotable" so that students can share the event.